okta/okta-developer-docs/packages/@okta/vuepress-site/use_cases/inline_hooks/token_hook/token_hook/index.md

 You then need to associate the registered inline hook with a Custom Authorization Server Policy Rule by completing the following steps in Admin Console:

-1. Go to **Security > API Authorization Servers**.
+1. Go to **API > Authorization Servers**.

 1. Select the Custom Authorization Server to use this inline hook with.

+1. Select the Access Policies tab, and select the policy you would like to use for the hook.

-1. One of the rules defined in the Custom Authorization server needs to be used to trigger invocation of the inline hook.
+1. One of the policy rules defined in the policy needs to be used to trigger invocation of the inline hook.
 Click the pencil icon for that rule to open it for editing.

-1. In the **Advanced Settings** section, click the **Assertion Inline Hook** dropdown menu.
+1. Click the **Use this inline hook** dropdown menu.
 Any inline hooks you have registered will be listed.
-Select the one to use.
+Select the hook you would like to use.

 1. Click **Update Rule**.